ansible-collections/netapp.ontap/README.md

   - na_ontap_cluster_peer - KeyError on username when using certicate.
   - na_ontap_vserver_peer - KeyError on username when using certicate.

+### Minor Changes
+  - na_ontap_rest_info - add examples for ``parameters`` option.
+  - na_ontap_volume - show warning when resize is ignored because threshold is not reached.
+    [WARNING]: resize request ignored: 2.5% is below the threshold: 10%

 ## 21.7.0

 ### New Modules